quixio/quix-docs/docs/get-started/what-is-quix.md

 ???
 "Transcript"

-    0:01 Hello, welcome to the quicks quick start.
+    0:01 Hello, welcome to the Quix quick start.
 In this short video I'll give you a few tips to help you get through the quick start.

     0:11 First thing I'll show you is how to get your streaming token which you'll need for your command line program that you're going to build.